 The Keys to Unlocking Lasting, Wholehearted Love

-Linda Carroll's upcoming new book, Love Skills, is a companion workbook to her highly regarded Love Cycles: The Five Essential Stages of Lasting Love.
+Linda Carroll's new book, Love Skills, is a companion workbook to her highly regarded Love Cycles: The Five Essential Stages of Lasting Love.

 Love Skills is a practical guide to help readers design their own tool kit for creating and maintaining a loving relationship.

 Exercises, activities, self-assessments, and other concrete tools allow readers to understand where they are in their relationship.
 Thorny issues are addressed, including the loss of sexual energy, why what once seemed endearing is now annoying, and the many ways that family history and personality type can wreak havoc in relationships.

 From the Preface: Finding the Gold